About Our Program

 Program Mission and Curriculum

-The mission of the program is to provide interns with comprehensive training in mental health service delivery within an integrated and multidisciplinary system to prepare them for dynamic roles as practicing psychologists in the health care system of the future.
+The mission of the program is to provide interns with comprehensive training in mental health service delivery within an integrated and multidisciplinary system to prepare them for dynamic roles as practicing psychologists in the healthcare system of the future.
 Kaiser Permanente has well-established mental health, addiction medicine, primary care behavioral medicine, and medical specialty departments that are enhanced by the experiences our interns bring.

 Professional Competencies, Supervision and Evaluation